 We peered through the Port Townshend Shipwrights Co-op doorway, the smell of machinery and wood filling the cavernous building along with a chorus of power tools.
 “Come on in.
 You can see what’s going on from overhead.”
 One of the workers pointed to stairs leading to a walkway above the expansive workspace.
 We entered the home of the wooden fishing boat, Western Flyer, now under restoration after a hard life at sea, and sinking twice.
 Once harbored in Monterey, California, the vessel’s rich history firmly anchors its role in literature, research, and environmental protection.

 John Steinbeck’s book, The Log from the Sea of Cortez, chronicles a voyage aboard this same Western Flyer.
 In 1940, Steinbeck and his friend, marine biologist Ed Ricketts, chartered the 77-foot sardine boat, Western Flyer, along with a four-man crew.
-They planned a six-week expedition to the Gulf of Mexico to collect marine specimens from coastal rocks and tide pools in order to study ecosystems and document their findings.
+They planned a six-week expedition to various sites in the Gulf of California (also known as the Sea of Cortez) to collect marine specimens from coastal rocks and tide pools in order to study ecosystems and document their findings.

 The trip also provided Steinbeck a chance for a brief escape from mounting controversies and criticism over The Grapes of Wrath, and a respite for Ricketts, who was navigating the breakup of a long-term relationship.
 The two men had planned to produce a book together, and the timing couldn’t be more perfect.
 The day-to-day story of the trip combines autobiography, science, philosophy, literature, natural history, exploration, and high-spirited adventure.